open-resources/physics_bank/content/public/006.Force/Newton's First Law/Particle travelling with constant velocity/Particle travelling with constant velocity.md

     partial-credit-method: EDC
 myst:
   substitutions:
-    params:
-      vars:
-        title: Particle Travelling with Constant Velocity
+    params_vars_title: Particle Travelling with Constant Velocity
-      part1:
-        ans1:
-          value: The particle has no mass.
+    params_part1_ans1_value: The particle has no mass.
-        ans2:
-          value: The net force on the particle is zero.
+    params_part1_ans2_value: The net force on the particle is zero.
-        ans3:
-          value: There must be a force acting on the particle.
+    params_part1_ans3_value: There must be a force acting on the particle.
-        ans4:
-          value: The particle has no acceleration.
+    params_part1_ans4_value: The particle has no acceleration.
-        ans5:
-          value: The acceleration of the particle is in the same direction as the velocity.
+    params_part1_ans5_value: The acceleration of the particle is in the same direction as the velocity.
 ---
-# {{ params.vars.title }}
+# {{ params_vars_title }}

 ## Question Text